Someone recently asked me,

 Rewind 2 years

-My schedule didn’t always look like this.
+My schedule didn’t used to look like this.
 Up until a couple of years ago, I used to see clients on Monday evening, Tuesday afternoon and evening, Thursday evening and Saturday mornings.
-I felt like I was always working, even though I was seeing fewer clients.

 I would post out a couple of times a week and fit everything else in whenever.
 I multi-tasked but it wasn’t great.
 I felt disorganised.